TL;DR

 These are two of the most critical legal documents every adult in the UK should have.

 - A Will: Without a Will, you die 'intestate', and rigid legal rules will determine how your estate is distributed.
 This can lead to your assets not going to the people you intended, causing significant distress and potential financial hardship for your loved ones.
-A Will is the only way to ensure your wishes are carried out.
+A Will is the only way to help support your wishes are carried out.

 - Lasting Power of Attorney (LPA): An LPA is a legal document that allows you to appoint one or more people ('attorneys') to make decisions on your behalf if you lose the mental capacity to do so yourself.
 There are two types: one for 'health and welfare' and one for 'property and financial affairs'.
 Without an LPA, your family would have to apply to the Court of Protection to manage your affairs – a process that is slow, expensive, and stressful.